-4.10.
+4.15.
 Disciplinary Outcomes

-4.10.1.
+4.15.1.
 Formal Warnings

-- 4.10.1.1.
+- 4.15.1.1.
 After the expiry of the specified period, formal warnings are disregarded.
-Spent warnings are not referred to when responding to external reference requests except in cases where there may be issues of child protection or the protection of vulnerable adults. - 4.10.1.2.
-There may be occasions where your conduct/attendance/performance is satisfactory throughout the period that the warning is in force, only to lapse very soon thereafter.
-Where a pattern emerges and there is evidence of abuse, your previous disciplinary record is considered in deciding what sanction should be awarded and/or how long any current warning should last at the point that it is issued.
-If a period of longer than the timescale originally stated is decided, then this will be specified in the notification letter. - 4.10.1.3.
+Spent warnings are not referred to when responding to external reference requests except in cases where there may be issues of child protection or the protection of vulnerable adults. - 4.15.1.2.
+There may be occasions where your conduct is satisfactory throughout the period that the warning is in force, only to lapse thereafter.
+Where there is evidence of pattern of behaviour, your previous disciplinary record can be considered when deciding what sanction should be awarded and/or how long any current warning should last at the point that it is issued.
+If a period of longer than the timescale originally stated is decided, then this will be specified in the outcome letter. - 4.15.1.3.
 There may be occasions where other sanctions may be imposed either in place of, or supplementary to, the issue of warnings or dismissal.

-4.10.1.4.
-During a promotion process, the HR department is consulted to ascertain whether any applicant is subject to a management process or if a live disciplinary sanction is in place and whether this should preclude you from applying.
+Individuals subject to proceedings will be notified of the possible outcomes in advance of the hearing. - 4.15.1.4.
+During a promotion process, HR are consulted to ascertain whether any applicant is subject to any management process or if a live disciplinary sanction is in place and whether this should preclude you from applying.
 This is decided on a case-by-case basis.
-It may be agreed that you can apply for promotion with a live disciplinary sanction in place, but you may not be offered a promotion opportunity, if successful, until the sanction has expired.
+It may be agreed that you can apply for promotion with a live disciplinary sanction in place, but you may not be offered a promotion opportunity, if successful, until the sanction has expired. - 4.15.1.5.
+If you are absent from work due to sickness at the time of the formal warning being issued, the sanction will not come into effect until you have returned to work. - 4.15.1.6.
+If you are absent from work due to sickness immediately after the issue of a formal warning, the sanction period will pause for the duration of any absence and will restart on your return to work.

-4.11.
-First and Final Written Warnings
+4.16.
+First and Final Written Warning